 Best Hit AKG

 Masafumi Gotoh: There may have been times when I had to be emotional to keep living.
-On the one hand there is the frustration of not getting recognition, and on the other hand there is a feeling of wanting to fight it out in the live venues.
+On the one hand, there is the frustration of not getting recognition, and on the other hand, there is a feeling of wanting to fight it out in the live venues.
 For this message to come across in the song, the energy must be direct.
-This is because I felt the spirit of the times strongly; a nervous way in going about things.
+This is because I felt the spirit of the times strongly; a nervous way of going about things.

 Kiyoshi Ijichi: This is a song from right after I joined.
-At the time, Asian Kung-Fu Generation didn't have any up-tempo songs.
-I wanted to add my own flavor that came from my background in Punk and Hard Rock, and I felt that this was the meaning and mission for my joining the band.
+At the time, Asian Kung-Fu Generation didn’t have any up-tempo songs.
+I wanted to add the flavour that came from my background in Punk and Hard Rock, and I felt that this was the meaning and mission for my joining the band.

 Masafumi Gotoh: This is a song that was created out of the emotional excitement that band members were enjoying, without aim or a call for attention.
 The chord progression is simply the bottom four strings on a guitar, from lowest; E, A, D, and G. When we sang on top of this progression it sounded cool, so we thought that this would be fun.